 Are you not sure if being an actuary is right for you?
 Well, here we try to make the decision easier for you; From job security to financial reward, there are many reasons why an actuarial career can be perfect for you.
-We’ve narrowed these reasons down to our top seven…
+Check out the top 10 reasons why you should become an actuary…

 1. Job security

 An actuarial career is a stable one.
 A sustainable society will always need pensions and insurance, which means that actuaries will always be in demand.
 Technology changed the landscape of many professions and the actuarial profession was not exempt from this.
 However, by embracing the changes and the opportunities that these technological advancements bring, you will succeed.

 As an actuary, you will often be faced with intellectually challenging problems.
 To be successful in this field, you will need to demonstrate excellent analytical thinking and the ability to solve complicated financial problems.
 Solid commercial and economic understanding, as well as being able to interpret and communicate complex information in a clear way are also essential.